Indoor Activities in Orlando

 Save on discount tickets: Andretti Indoor Karting & Games

 You can even fly inside on International Drive at iFLY Orlando Indoor Skydiving!
 Safe for visitors ages 3 and up, this unique attraction uses vertical wind-tunnel technology to create a wall-to-wall cushion of air that simulates the feeling of flight.

 Save on discount tickets: iFLY Orlando Skydiving

 Although not technically on International Drive, Crayola Experience at The Florida Mall® is worth the short drive if you’re visiting Orlando with children.
-It offers 26 hands-on attractions that are perfect for keeping little ones occupied on a rainy day, including painting, sculpting, drip art and even creating a custom crayon.
+It offers dozens of hands-on attractions that are perfect for keeping little ones occupied on a rainy day, including painting, sculpting, drip art and even creating a custom crayon.

 Save on discount tickets: Crayola Experience

 Last but not least, if you’re trying to escape rain or heat, might as well literally escape at one of Orlando’s indoor escape room attractions.
 On International Drive, they include The Escape Game Orlando and Escapology.
 If you’re in downtown Orlando, you can test your wits at The Great Escape Room.

 Save on discount tickets: The Escape Game Orlando